The 5 Stages of Project Management

 • Risk management plan

-This list is definitely not exhaustive, and depending on the specificities of your project, there might be different things you should do to make sure you are fully prepared.
-However, it is a good start for the management of the majority of projects.
+This list is not exhaustive, and depending on the specifics of your project, you may need to take additional steps to ensure you are fully prepared.
+However, it is a good starting point for managing the majority of projects.

 Looking for a Project Management Tool?